z3rglingboss/quartz/content/Garden/index.md

 ---
 title: Garden
-date:
+date: 2024-02-26
 tags:
 ---

-This is the landing page for Garden.
-If you're seeing this, it means that JWin hasn't put anything here.
-Shame on him :'(
+My Garden is a place to plant ideas and eventually develop them into permanent memes to be documented in the [Wiki](Wiki/index.md).